VT State Year-End Assessments

 Typical assessment process:

 1. Contact me to schedule.
-It is advisable to do this by the end of May, and several weeks in advance of your preferred meeting time.
-In 2023, assessment appointments will mainly be available June 12th - July 19th with some appointments available earlier.
-A later appointment is possible if you don't need the assessment by August 1st.
+It is advisable to do this several weeks in advance of your preferred meeting time.
+In 2024, assessment appointments will be available July 9th - August 6th.
 Plan to set aside about an hour per child.

 2. Gather documentation and work samples from different subject areas and times in the year that show growth and progress and what your child is proud of, including the following: